 What is social anxiety?

 Feeling anxious is a human emotion and it’s natural to feel nervous about certain social situations, such as meeting a new group of friends.
 But, when you begin to exist in a constant state of anxiety, you could be experiencing more than a passing feeling of shyness.

 Social anxiety may affect your self-confidence and self-esteem.
 It can make you feel extremely isolated, often leading you to avoid social situations, for fear of behaving in the ‘wrong’ way or saying the wrong thing, leading to extreme humiliation and embarrassment.
 It can make it very difficult to develop and maintain relationships and can interfere with your ability to work and perform everyday tasks such as shopping, entering rooms, answering the phone and making eye contact with others.
 Social anxiety disorder is more than shyness.
 It’s a chronic fear that you are constantly being watched and judged by others.

 This common mental health condition is often more prevalent in women and is thought to start in the teenage years.
 Many people who struggle with this condition often worry about an event weeks in advance, replaying possible situations where they may say or do something that will humiliate themselves.

 When I was about 20, I started to have intense anxiety and panic attacks before social situations – so much so they would stop me from leaving the house.

 Because of the nature of the problem, individuals may recognise that they have a social anxiety disorder but are unable to seek treatment.
-Without treatment, those with social anxiety disorder may turn to drugs or alcohol to ease their uncomfortable feelings in social situations, which can lead to substance and alcohol abuse.
+Without treatment, those with a social phobia may turn to drugs or alcohol to ease their uncomfortable feelings in social situations, which can lead to substance and alcohol abuse.